LikhithaSadavala/parking_space_alert/README.md

 ## Intro:
 - Searching for a free parking could be a night mare.
 They are usually taken, and once not, they quickly get stolen.

-- The idea of this model is to locate a camera out of a window which will constantly record, and let a DL model to monitor the image and notify the person by text message instantly when a slot is released.
+- The idea of this model is to locate a camera which will constantly record, and let a DL model to monitor the image and notify the person by text message instantly when a slot is released.
 ## Agenda:
 1. The input to the machine learning pipeline is simply a video stream from a normal webcam pointed out the window.
 2. The first step in the pipeline is to detect all possible parking spaces in a frame of video.
 Obviously we need to know which parts of the image are parking spaces before we can detect which parking spaces are unoccupied.